csalguera/java-manipulating-variables/README.md

 }
 ```

 You are in charge of keeping track of how many cookies there are at the bake sale.
-This value is represented by the variable numCookies.
+This value is represented by the `variable` `numCookies`.

-A customer comes and buys 3 cookies.
+A `customer` comes and `buys` `3 cookies`.
 Use the appropriate compound assignment operator to reflect this change.

-Another customer buys half of the remaining cookies.
+Another `customer` `buys` `half` of the remaining `cookies`.

 Use the appropriate compound assignment operator to reflect this change.